 - Portal hypertension.

-- Hepatic failure - orthotopic liver transplant is the ideal treatment for PSC patients with significant cirrhosis or liver failure.
+- Hepatic failure - orthotopic liver transplant is indicated for PSC patients with significant cirrhosis or liver failure.

 - It has been recommended that: